jackbdu/Intro-ML-Arts-IMA-Summer24/00-introduction/README.md

 ## Objectives

 -   Define Artificial Intelligence (AI), Machine Learning (ML), and Deep Learning (DL).
+-   Learn about the history of machine learning.
 -   Overview of applications of machine learning, especially for art and design.
--   Learn about the history of machine learning.
--   Learn about tools for machine learning.
+-   Learn about the tools for machine learning.
 -   Understand the difference between classification and regression.

-## Outline
+## Lecture Notes

 ### Drawing